 Today, CIRCLE has also released an exclusive, national youth turnout estimate showing that at least 10 million young Americans between the ages of 18 and 29 cast a ballot in Tuesday's elections across the country - a turnout rate of 21.5%.
-The number of

-Jonathan M. Tisch College of Citizenship and Public Service young voters in Tuesday's election is comparable to the turnout seen in other, recent midterm elections.
+The number of young voters in Tuesday's election is comparable to the turnout seen in other, recent midterm elections.
 In 2010, the two-day youth turnout estimate was 20.9%, or around 9.2 million young people.

 "In terms of both youth turnout and vote choice, 2014 looks like a typical midterm election year as far as youth are concerned.
 Young people made up a similar proportion of voters in 2010," said Peter Levine, Director of CIRCLE and Associate Dean of Tisch College.
 "Although this was a wave election for the GOP, youth still tended to vote Democratic.
-In the national exit poll data on House races, 18 to 29year-olds preferred Democratic candidates by 54% to 43%."
+In the national exit poll data on House races, 18 to 29-year-olds preferred Democratic candidates by 54% to 43%."